dvlden/ultrawideo-v2/README.md

 <br>

 ### How to use it?
-The extension is fairly easy to use but very powerful at what it does.
+The extension is fairly easy to use, but very powerful at what it does.
 It has a couple of options...

 - **Pause the extension** - _It will stop listening for all memory consuming events and restore any DOM manipulations.  _
 - **Toggle between modes** - _Toggle between different modes that will affect the video: normal, upscale and stretch. _